kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <td>
    <p>maxPriorityThreshold allows to restrict the set of workloads which
-might be preempted by a borrowing workload, to only workloads with priority less than or equal to the specified threshold priority.</p>
+might be preempted by a borrowing workload, to only workloads with priority less than or equal to the specified threshold priority.
+When the threshold is not specified, then any workload satisfying the policy can be preempted by the borrowing workload.</p>
 </td>
 </tr>
 </tbody>